alpaker/frame-bufs/README.markdown

 ![screenshot](https://github.com/alpaker/Frame-Bufs/raw/master/FrameBufsLocalMode.png)

-Buffer menu in frame-list mode, sorted by buffer size.
-Only buffers associated with this frame are shown.
+<i>Buffer menu in frame-list mode, sorted by buffer size.<br>
+Only buffers associated with this frame are shown.</i>

 ![screenshot](https://github.com/alpaker/Frame-Bufs/raw/master/FrameBufsFullMode.png)

-Buffer menu in full-list mode, sorted by buffer size.
-All buffers are shown;
+<i>Buffer menu in full-list mode, sorted by buffer size.<br>
-the buffers associated with this frame are distinguished by an `o' bit in the fourth `F` column.
+All buffers are shown; the buffers associated with this frame are distinguished by an `o` bit in the fourth `F` column.</i>

 When first called up, the buffer menu appears in full-list mode.
 In subsequent calls it opens in whatever mode it was last in.